iorate/mint/README.md

     # MSYS2_PATH_TYPE=inherit
     # MSYS2_ARG_CONV_EXCL=

-You can use .m2rc file instead of .ini file.
-In .m2rc file, you can configure `mintty.exe` path and the icon path as well as environment variables.
+You can use m2rc file instead of ini file.
+In m2rc file, you can configure `mintty.exe` path and the icon path as well as environment variables.
 By default, `~/.m2rc` is loaded if it exists.

 Example: